datadaveshin/thebeastsf/src/content/blog/fishermans-wharf.md

 Scoma's - Seafood - If you want an upscale meal where you need reservations - check out [Scoma's](https://scomas.com/)

+Chocolate - I'm not much of a candy fan - but if you are the touristy thing to do is also to hit up [Ghiradelli's](https://www.ghirardelli.com/stores/sf-on-the-go)

 There's a bunch of others around too, something for everyone.